dairycultist/Pixel-Girls/README.md

 # Pixel Girls [StationAPI]

-### Content
+### Features

-what if I make fattycraft but it's super wholesome, SIMPLE no need for dialogue or advanced behaviour
+what if I make fattycraft but it's super wholesome, SIMPLE no need for dialogue or advanced behaviour, just friends :3

-girl houses

 - women characters with breasts (not horny bait)
-  - custom sounds
   - breasts have custom texture
   - they don't despawn
 - women spawn naturally
-- you can talk with women (only possible in videogames)
+- click on a woman to make her follow you, click again to let her wander

 ### Women currently in the mod